← Back to Blog

 1. Customization and Branding

-When evaluating customization options, look for:
+When evaluating customization, look for:

 2. Scan Tracking and Analytics

-At minimum, your analytics should include:
+At minimum, your analytics should cover:

-SnapGlyph’s analytics dashboard covers location, device type, and time trends across all plans—and unlike many competitors, there are no scan limits.
-Your codes can be scanned unlimited times.
+SnapGlyph’s analytics cover location, device type, and time trends on all plans, and there are no scan limits.

 3. Dynamic QR Codes

-Dynamic codes are essential for:
+Dynamic codes are worth it for:

 4. Webhook Integration

-When a scan occurs, a webhook can trigger:
+A scan webhook can trigger:

-- Inventory systems — Track product engagement or trigger restocking workflows
+• Inventory or restocking workflows

-- Analytics platforms — Push scan data directly to Google Analytics, Mixpanel, or custom dashboards
+• Data pushes to Google Analytics, Mixpanel, or custom dashboards

 5. API Access for Developers